usfsipsentinelnetwork/MIMP_Beta/README.md

 ## I. About

 MIMP (MinIon Metabarcoding Pipeline) features executable shell scripts to which one can pass arguments to augment a basic metabarcoding pipeline for processing multiplexed amplicon data from ONT MinIon, after basecalling.

 Currently the implementation is simple.
+MIMP only currently supports a basic high level (ie >= genus) amplicon pipeline
+		a) "Quick & Dirty" which relies solely on alignment to the UNITE database.

+**NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete):
+MIMP will also support
-MIMP supports two metabarcode amplicon pipelines a) "Quick & Dirty" and b) "De Novo" which respectively rely a) solely on alignment to the UNITE database or b) use preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
-MIMP also supports c) processing amplicon data from single-sample libraries (MIMP "Sanger").
+		b) "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
+MIMP also supports

+MIMP is built from a preliminary version that can be used to assemble reads for Sanger-like purposes, while dealing with contaminants (which is not possible with Sanger).
+This functionality makes it well suited for sequencing from fungi in situ, provided a low level of contamination by other fungi:

+		c) processing amplicon data from single-sample libraries (MIMP "Sanger").

 ## II.
 Dependencies